| "Meteorology is a branch of physics," a weather expert remarked

 9. Tyndall (1873b), p.
 117.

 9a.
-The number usually calculated in modern textbooks for the temperature without an atmosphere, -18°C, is based on our planet's present "albedo," that is, the amount of sunlight it reflects.
-But that number assumes the present state of clouds, seas and forests.
-In the absence of gases in the atmosphere there would be none of those, but whether the planet thereby became brighter or darker it would still be frozen.
+The calculation requires understanding how radiation is emitted by a "black body," which was first measured in the late 19th century and understood theoretically only when quantum physics was discovered in the 20th.
+The number modern textbooks give for the temperature without an atmosphere is roughly -20°C, which is indeed the average temperature of the upper layers of the Earth's atmosphere from which infrared radiation escapes into space.
+The exact number depends on our planet's present "albedo," that is, the amount of sunlight it reflects.
+That number assumes the present state of clouds, forests, ice, etc. In the absence of an atmosphere there would be none of those, but whatever the planet's albedo it would still be frigid.
 BACK

 10. "The effect of solar heat on air contained in